Study Abroad Program Overview

 , is an extensive complex of 20th-century architecture occupying its own grounds on the western edge of Madrid.
 It accommodates the vast majority of facultades

 .
-In either setting, UCEAP students may take advantage of an intensely urban university setting in which to interact with the academic and social culture of Madrid.
+In either setting, UCEAP students may take advantage of an urban university setting in which to interact with the academic and social culture of Madrid.

 Test Drive Your Future